 • Skip deep inversions (headstands, shoulder stands) until you have a truly stable surface.

 Outdoor yoga can be one of the most refreshing things you do for your practice.
-The surface matters, the timing matters, the air quality matters.
+You'll need to mind the surface, the timing, and the air - none of it complicated, all of it worth doing.
 Respect those variables, and outdoor yoga gives you something a studio genuinely can't: the feeling of your breath, your body, and the natural world all moving together.
 That's worth a little preparation.

 Sources